rpriam/book1/README.md

  <hr>
  <br />
  <br />

+## Data files and companion jupyter notebooks for the computer book <br />

  **Available Files in this repository**  <br />

  Datasets, main file .py and notebooks .pynb at [./notebooks](./notebooks) <br />